Beware of the Easy-cosy, Comfort life – Lesson from the Life of King Asa!

 You may be waiting for a miracle, a breakthrough, a light of hope, and do not really know what else to do, how to process, how to get things back, and get going.
 Do not be restless, but instead go and rest the matter at the feet of Jesus, He will not rest until He settles it for you.
 His settlement is the full flegde restoration of all the matters of your life.
 Not just the request with which you go to Him, but YOUR EVERYTHING.

-He owns all of you, and all that happens with your life.
-You simply need to rest!
 Your part of the story is to go to Him and lay there.
 It’s over.
 His part will begin, and His finish will be a dramatic end to all your sorrows and beautiful beginning to a new Life and Hope in Christ Jesus, with Jesus.

 Times innumerable, I ponder and strive for a progressive blessed Life.
 Even at rest, my mind keeps thinking on what more can I do to credit the grace and blessings for a glorious life.
 Which of my works will move God into releasing His favour upon me.
 What kind of ministry will please God, what alms will catch His attention, what of my works will attract the glorious future over me.
 I tried everything possible within the reach of my hands, I recollected all the extra miles that I took for Him.
 Yet, none of my works seemed appealing.
 I did my best to prove until I fainted.
 Nothing seemed to work out things in my favor.
-Trying hard to peddle in every direction, I saw myself drowning.

 I then finally ended up before the old rugged Cross, the last symbol of hope, where all the weak and weary find rest.
 I glanced at it.
 I saw all that happened to this man hung on the cross.
 How he took all the pain, suffering, groanings, insults, blame and the severe punishement.
 He looked at me, smiled and said “All of this is for you.
 I chose to do this for you.
 You dont have to do anything.
 I took the pain for you.
 I took your sins upon me.
 I fought your battle, I shed my blood for you, and I’m a ransom on your behalf.
 It is finished”, saying so, He gave up His life for me!